EmileTrotignon/embedded_ocaml_templates/README.md

 ```

 The ppx may be a bit slow at compile time, because I actually call the OCaml parser on generated code to build it.
-This has the advantage to be most likely compatible with future versions of OCaml, but if someone would like to help me do that more cleanly I would appreciate the help.
+This has the advantage to be most likely compatible with future versions of OCaml, but I think it may be better to do it with some more standard tools such as metaquot.